 - The Fan Limit Switch is Faulty and Needs to be Replaced

-- There is a Problem in Your Thermostat’s Wiring
+- There is a Problem with Your Thermostat’s Wiring

 Unfortunately, you will need a professional to fix those last two problems.
 But before you make the call to a local professional, check to see if your fan limit switch is set correctly.
 Keep reading to find out how to do this simple correction.